SPEAKERS

 Topic: Ngurra Design Competition

-Michael Mossman is a Kuku Yalanji man, born and raised in Cairns on Yidinji Country.
+Michael Mossman is a kuku yalanji man, born and raised in Cairns on Yidinji Country.
 He now lives and works on Gadigal land and is a lecturer and researcher at the University of Sydney School of Architecture Design and Planning where he has just been awarded his doctor of philosophy with the topic of his thesis: ‘Third Space, Architecture and Indigeneity.
 He is also a registered architect who champions Country and First Nations cultures as agents for structural change in the broader architectural profession at educational, practice and policy levels.

 He completed his doctor of philosophy in April 2021.
 His dissertation, ‘Third Space, Architecture and Indigeneity - Stories of Designed Environments and Cultural Narratives in Australia’ explores the process of communication and exchange in architecture through the dialogue of First Nations and colonial-influenced ways to realise transformative design outcomes.